Contributor | Kelli France

 2. Share all your pricing upfront.
 I have a confession to make.
 If I DON’T want to take a particular client, such as a family (not my fave), I just send them my full price list upfront.
 It’s the fastest way to lose a client.
 If you want to keep a client, I suggest only giving them starting points such as “8×10′s start at $XX and Collections start at $XXX.”
 Get them in the door for a consultation first to explain the experience and show them the value of what they are getting BEFORE they see your full price list.

 3. Use canned responses.
 I’m all for automating things so I created canned responses for client inquiries.
 Thing is, they were just too darn impersonal and I think my potential clients could sense that.
 Peeps want to know that the photographer they might hire is not a robot-ha!
 So be sure to talk to them the way you’d talk to your BFF.

 What have you done to win/lose clients when they inquire about you?

 Chic Critique is so excited to have Brooke Davis of Blush Photography return as our July Celebrity Photographer.

-Sign up to have your photos critiqued by Anna this June!
-10 seats left!
+Sign up to get your images critiqued by Brooke Davis this July.
+Only 10 Spots Available!